SciML/SciMLSensitivity.jl/docs/src/neural_ode/neural_gde.md

 ## Training Loop

-Finally, with the configuration ready and all the utilities defined we can use the `Flux.train!` function to learn the parameters `ps`.
+Finally, we use the package `Optimisers` to learn the parameters `ps`.
 We run the training loop for `epochs` number of iterations.

 ```julia
 for _ in 1:epochs